Eagle Strategies, LLC

 Eagle Strategies Client Types and Minimum Account Sizes

 The bulk of the firm’s business is with individual clients.
-Roughly one-quarter of them are high net worth, while the rest are not.
-As mentioned earlier, the firm also serves pension and profit-sharing plans; traditional, Roth, SEP and SIMPLE IRAs; trusts; estates; charitable organizations; donor-advised funds; corporations and other business entities.
+Roughly 80% of them do not have a high net worth, while the rest do.
+As mentioned earlier, the firm also serves retirement plans, charitable organizations, corporations and businesses.

 Eagle Strategies offers many different advisory programs with optional features, and account minimums vary, depending on the program and features.